WSMorrison/BricksThenMadeNow/README.md

 - The cart page has all the general page features.
 - The yellow bar indicates that the user is navigated to the shopping cart.
-- The cart shows all the items in the cart.
+- The cart shows all the Items in the cart.
-  - The customer can change the quantity or remove the item from ther cart.
+  - The customer can change the quantity or remove the Item from ther cart.
-  - The extended price is shown for each item, adjusted by its quantity.
+  - The extended price is shown for each Item, adjusted by its quantity.
-- The page shows the total number of items to ship.
-For example, three Instructions and five ModernSets will show five items to ship, even though eight items are in the cart.
+- The page shows the total number of Items to ship.
+For example, three Instructions and five ModernSets will show five Items to ship, even though eight Items are in the cart.
 - There are buttons to return to shopping and going to checkout.

 </details>